Actualizado Reviewed

 • Recognize positive clinical outcomes resulting from better adherence.

-• Arrange for DOT for persons in substance use treatment (if feasible).
+• Arrange for DOT for people in substance use treatment (if feasible).

-• Enhance clinic support and structures to promote linkage and retention (e.g., reminder calls, flexible scheduling, open access, active referrals, improved patient satisfaction).
+• Enhance clinic support and structures to promote linkage and retention (e.g., reminder calls, flexible scheduling, assessment of clinic service satisfaction).

 • Offer telehealth services for primary care, as well as supportive services when appropriate.